-- 1. 'Quality of research and lectures', which can be assessed by indicators like 'internationality and topicality of research projects and lectures', 'academic success of students', the 'organization of conferences' as well as the 'number and rating of papers published'. - 2.
-'Acquisition of resources rate', such as third-party funds or internal budgets for research projects, the number of research positions and, especially, professorships in a faculty or team and the attractiveness of an academic activity for scholars. - 3.
-'Quality of interaction with relevant stakeholders', in this case, the representation of a faculty or research team to other stakeholders, the ability to bring forth convincing arguments for the acquisition of resources as well as the ability to build up supporting networks within the university. - 4.
-'Innovation behaviour', which refers to all activities listed above in order to establish a focal centre of research on a certain topic.
+- 'Quality of research and lectures', which can be assessed by indicators like 'internationality and topicality of research projects and lectures', 'feedback of relevant stakeholders within the scientific community', 'academic success of students' and the 'attractiveness of an academic activity for scholars'. - 2.
+'Quality of interaction with relevant stakeholders', in this case, the representation of a faculty or research team to other stakeholders, the ability to bring forth convincing arguments for the acquisition of resources as well as the ability to build up supporting networks within the university. - 3.
+'Innovation behaviour', which refers to the establishment and funding of research activities, the number and quality of papers, conferences and lectures of a certain professor, the acquisition of partners for research activities and the number of research positions and, especially, professorships assigned to a faculty or team due to these activities. - 4.
+'Reputation with relevant stakeholders' such as the scientific community, colleagues and students, which can be regarded as an outcome of the successful realisation of the first three indicators. - 5.
+'Compliance with work standards' such as timely provision of indispensable information to the dean, the adherence to defined procedures for the filling of a vacancy, the establishment of research centres or the maintenance of research databases.

 In short: It is neither productivity in the traditional meaning of the term nor one of the different productivity concepts presented in chapter 2 which is regarded to be the key performance factor in the work of experts.
 Rather, five discrete key factors can be regarded to be the predominant performance indicators for expert work across all investigated business segments.
-Some of these performance indicators have already been mentioned in previous concepts (e.g. Ray & Sahu, 1989; Drucker, 1999), but never been brought forward as a coherent system based on cross-industrial empirical research.
+Some of these performance indicators have already been mentioned in previous concepts (e.g. Ray & Sahu 1989; Drucker 1999a), but never been brought forward as a coherent system based on cross-industrial empirical research.

-With respect to the current projects or cases, these performance indicators are (marked in dark grey in Figure 5):
+With respect to the current projects or cases, these performance indicators are (marked in dark grey in Figure 4):

-- Quantity and/or quality of daily work results, which differ widely between the different business segments. - Quality of interaction, which relates to cooperation and communication with different stakeholders, to the quality of representation of specific topics within the respective organisation as well as to varying target groups and the way in which competence and professionalism towards different stakeholder groups are being displayed. - Compliance with work standards, which can depending on the individual organisation be either of a professional kind (and, then, relating to professional methods) or of an organisational nature (and, then, relating to administrative standards).
+- Quantity and/or quality of daily work results, which differ widely between the different business segments. - Quality of interaction, which relates to cooperation and communication with different stakeholders, to the quality of representation of specific topics within the respective organisation as well as to varying target groups and the way in which competence and professionalism towards different stakeholder groups are being displayed.

+Compliance with work standards, which can - depending on the individual organisation - be either of a professional kind (and, then, relating to professional methods) or of an organisational nature (and, then, relating to administrative standards).